external-mirrors/phoenix/README.md

 I ended up creating a [pull request](https://github.com/hyprwm/xdg-desktop-portal-hyprland/pull/241) to fix that crash in the Hyprland desktop portal.\
 This is just one issue with Wayland that GPU Screen Recorder UI has.
 There are many more, which are fundamental issues that are never fixable.

-Every developer that has tried to write applications that try to do anything usual has experienced these problems on Wayland.
+Every developer that has tried to write applications that try to do anything unsual has experienced these problems on Wayland.

 Even if I were to make my own Wayland compositor and fix these issues it would need to break the philosophy of Wayland (it would basically require it to work like X11) and that compositor would be the only compositor to ever work with my applications.\